 The transient results very much resemble the steady-state results.
 For example, the tradeoff curves in Figure 3 are very similar to those observed in Figure 1, and the analytic approximations again nicely match the simulated RCW values for most instances (which themselves nicely match the exact analysis results).
 Most importantly, there is a very good match for all hit rate results (red curves/markers: RCW approximations, RCW simulations, and LRU simulations); the metric that we will use in the optimization models (Section V) and the evaluation thereof (Section VI).
-Substantive differences between the RCW simulations and analytic approximations are observed only for the insertion fraction metric (shown in blue) when using very small cache sizes (e.g., A/N less than 0.001) when $\alpha = 0.5$.
-When k = 4 and $\alpha = 0.5$, we also observe some noticeable differences in the insertion fraction between RCW and LRU.
+Substantive differences between the RCW simulations and analytic approximations are observed only for the insertion fraction metric (shown in blue) when using very small cache sizes (e.g., A/N less than 0.001) when $\alpha=0.5$.
+When k=4 and $\alpha=0.5$, we also observe some noticeable differences in the insertion fraction between RCW and LRU.
 This may suggest that when k is large, RCW is a worse approximation for LRU (as we compare them) during transient periods than during steady state.
-Yet, for all considered k and α , we find the approximations sufficiently accurate to justify using them for our optimization of dynamic cache instantiation.
-Again, in the following sections, we will leverage the (more accurate) hit rate results.
+Again, in following sections, we use the (more accurate) hit rate results.